Sesil01/Project1Udacity/README.md

 The dataset used comes fromSeattle Airbnb Open Data.
 The dataset describes the listing activity of homestays in Seattle, WA.
 You can download [here](https://www.kaggle.com/datasets/airbnb/seattle?select=listings.csv)

 ## Results<a name="Results"></a>
-You can check the code and results in
+You can check the code in 'project udacity 1' notebook and results in my blog [here](https://medium.com/@sesilianw01/property-with-the-lowest-review-c3f4b90bc381)

 ## Licensing, Authors, and Acknowledgements<a name="Licensing"></a>
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/datasets/airbnb/seattle?select=listings.csv)